-- Permit: You are not allowed to hike ‘The Wave’ without a permit.
+- Permit: You are not allowed to hike ‘The Wave’ in Arizona without a permit.
 Rangers patrol the area.
 They carry a list of names with permit numbers.
-If you’re caught without a permit, you’ll have to pay a fine up to 1200 USD.
+If you’re caught without a permit, you’ll have to pay a fine between 1,000 and 10,000 USD.

 - Protection: In order to protect this outstanding scenery, only 64 persons are allowed to hike ‘The Wave’ every day.
 The permits are available from the Bureau of Land Management.

-- Where: A permit can be obtained online or by walk-in: 48 persons are awarded permits via an online lottery, the other 16 via a walk-in lottery at the Visitor Center in Kanab, Utah.
+- Where: A permit can be obtained online (called advanced lottery) or via daily (via app): 48 persons are awarded permits via an online lottery, the other 16 via a daily lottery using the app within the geofence area.
 The permit fee is $7.
 More info on the lottery can be found below and here: BLM Lottery The Wave.
 Didn’t win online?
-Try the walk-in lottery!
+Try the daily lottery!

 6 Things to Know